-Is the DER, or part of the DER, designated as emergency, legally required, or critical facility backup power? [yes / no] (If yes, denote the emergency generators and applicable portions of the DER ir the submitted one-line diagram) ו How is the voltage-active power function implemented?
-[Check one] All DER units follow the same functional settings (same per-unit curve regardless of individual unit Nameplate Rating) Different DER units follow different functional settings (different pounit curves for individual unit Nameplate Ratings) Denote in one-line diagram the voltage-active power setting of each DER unit A plant controller or other supplemental DER device manages output of the entire system (one per-unit curve based on total system Nameplate Rating) If selected, is the managing device certified for the voltage active power function? [yes / no] Export limit is utilized (power control system manages export base on total system Nameplate Rating) If selected, is the managing device certified for the voltage active power function? [yes / no] ngs e- ed
+- □ N/A (voltage-active power function will not be implemented per Utility) - All generators follow the same functional settings (same per-unit curve regardless of individual unit Nameplate Rating) - Different generators follow different functional settings (different per-unit curves for individual unit Nameplate Ratings) - Denote in one-line diagram the voltage-active power settings of each generator - A plant controller or other supplemental DER device manages output of the entire system (one per-unit curve based on total system Nameplate Rating) If selected, is the managing device certified for the voltage-active power function? □ Yes □ No - Export limit is utilized (power control system manages export based on total system Nameplate Rating) - If selected, is the managing device certified for the voltage-active power function? \Box Yes \Box No d.
+Individual Generator Data: